 The US Transportation Safety Administration (TSA) has a program where TSA-approved luggage locks can be opened with a master key allowing airport security to expedite baggage searches.
 When the Washington Post published a photo of a TSA master key, hackers studying documents published by Travel Sentry—the group handling TSA protocols—were able to create a TSA master key that could be printed on a 3D printer.

 Edward Snowden was a computer consultant for the CIA.
-He was appalled by the widespread spying on US citizens so he copied and published scores of NSA documents on top-secret programs such as PRISM, which gives the NSA direct access to Americans’ Yahoo and Google accounts.
+Appalled by the widespread spying on US citizens, he copied and published scores of NSA documents on top-secret programs such as PRISM, which gives the NSA direct access to Americans’ Yahoo and Google accounts.

 Snowden revealed so many government secrets they really don’t know the extent of the damage.
 If the government can’t secure its own data, how can it secure the keys to every financial transaction and medical record in the US?